 Tamil Nadu government has set up sheep breeding farms for Ramnad white breed at Pudukottai and Sivaganga districts in order to carry out improvement of the breed ^(Ref-221).

-Animals are reared under extensive system of management.
+Important documentation on pastoralism: Animals are reared under extensive system of management.
 There is local migration from March to May ^(Ref-02).

 RAMPUR BUSHAIR